 Thiviya Navaratnam has been supporting the PEARL team since 2016.
 She currently works in financial inclusion at Women’s World Banking, the global non-profit devoted to giving low-income women access to the financial tools and resources to economically empower themselves.
 She holds a master’s degree in international and development economics from Fordham University.
 She is an advocate for Tamil rights in Sri Lanka as well as immigrant and human rights domestically and internationally.
 Thiviya is based in New York City.

 Athavarn Srikantharajah joined PEARL in early-2018 as project manager for the team.
 In his role he supports the operations, administration, and growth of the organization.
 Athavarn is currently completing his Bachelor’s of Social Science in Sociology at the University of Ottawa as a McCall MacBain Loran Scholar (16′).
-He currently works at the Refugee Hub as a communications associate and as a teaching assistant at the Graduate School of Public and International Affairs.
-In addition, he supports a local Ottawa-based youth program to provide low-income communities with resources related education and employment.
+He currently works at the Refugee Hub as their communications and outreach associate.
+He previously worked as a teaching assistant at the Graduate School of Public and International Affairs and as the alumni coordinator at Youth Futures.
 Athavarn has volunteered with Amnesty International Canada for the past 6 years, and now serves as a director on the National Board of Directors.
 Athavarn is based in Ottawa.

 People for Equality and Relief in Lanka (PEARL) is 501(c)3 non-profit organization advocating for justice and self-determination for the Tamil people in the North-East of Sri Lanka.